Thursday, July 16th:

 Luckily, it was very easy to find the town.
 I passed by that blue cross I saw earlier in the afternoon while searching for Sacro Monte.
 If only we had turned right instead of left.
 We would have found Sacro Monte the first time.
 I wonder if the German couple ever found it.
 I did not see them up in Sacro Monte.

 I was back down in the town in a flash (10 minutes)!
 Of course walking down hill is always faster than walking up hill.
-I stopped in the museum again to see if I could use their magnificent bathroom once again before heading up to the bus stop.
+I stopped in the museum to use their magnificent bathroom once again and then headed up to the bus stop.